tech-advantage/edc-popover-ng/README.md

 getI18nPath() in your PopoverConfigurationHandler.

 edc-popover-ng comes with English, French, Chinese, Russian and Vietnamese translations, and supports up to 36 languages.
-Full list is defined in constant LANGUAGE_CODES exported from src/lib/translate/default-translation.ts.
+Full list can be found in constant LANGUAGE_CODES exported from src/lib/translate/language-codes.ts.

 ##### JSON file structure